-The Tactical Team is a group of people from Military Veterans, First Responders to Civilian Patriots who are volunteering their time for eight days to help fill unfilled stages, as well as the driving, Live news feeds via social media, handing out waters, challenge coins, taking photos, and cheering other participants on.
-This is a team of people who believe in the mission, what it stands for and the military charities it supports.
+The Tactical Team is a group of people from Military Veterans, First Responders to Civilian Patriots who volunteer their time for 8 days to relay 9 hundred and 11 miles throughout 7 states.
+This is a team of people who believe in the mission of Remembering Our Fallen while giving back to Military and First Responder causes.

 Their story, in their own words.........